-Completions collects data on undergraduate and graduate completions and completers in a 12-month period.
+Completions collects data on undergraduate and graduate completions and completers in a 12-month period beginning July 1 and ending June 30.
 Completions are the counts of postsecondary awards granted where each award reported once but multiple awards may be reported for one recipient.
 Completers are the counts of students granted postsecondary awards.
 The count of completers is collected in two ways.
 The first way counts all completers, while the second way counts completers by award level (e.g., number of associate's completers, number of bachelor's completers).